johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 ### Activity log

+Need to write down notes, or that key detection logic to pass along?
 Create plain text comments and review the audit events in the activity log.
-Need to write down notes, or that key detection logic to pass along?
-Comments are a great place to quickly add information to a case without creating an another task.
+Comments are a great place to quickly add information to a case without creating another task.

 :::image type="content" source="media/cases-overview/informal-comments.png" alt-text="Screenshot showing informal comments between analysts.":::

-Audit events are automatically added and the latest events are shown at the top.
+Audit events are automatically added to the activity log of the case and the latest events are shown at the top.
 Change the filter if you need to focus on comments or audit history.

 ## Related content